intelligenxe/.github/CONTRIBUTING.md

 Your current focus as a contributor is to develop a **basic, generic Agentic RAG** — that is, a simple and adaptable **Retrieval-Augmented Generation (RAG)** system (tentatively using **LlamaIndex**) that can be queried by a coordinated team of agents (tentatively using **CrewAI agents**).

-“Generic” here means that both the RAG system and the agentic workflow can be easily customized for any desired use case.
-In this way, you will be developing an **open-source (OSS) tool** that you can later reuse for multiple personal projects and applications.
+“Generic” here means that both the RAG system and the agentic workflow can be easily customized for any desired use case, including your personal projects.

 ### The Strategist MVP

-Concurrently, you will be able to develop the **Strategist’s Minimum Viable Product (MVP)** by customizing the generic Agentic RAG described above.
-This will primarily involve:

-- Using public documents from the client company and its industry as the **RAG knowledge base**
-- Designing the **agentic workflow prompts** according to the corporate strategy logic provided in the **Corporate Strategy** repository

-## Getting Started
 To develop a **generic Agentic RAG**, it is practical to begin with data from a specific use case.
 Once developed, the Agentic RAG can then be **generalized or adapted** for other applications.

 In our case, we will develop the Agentic RAG using the following use case: **designing the corporate strategy for a client company**.
-As discussed above, we will refer to this initial Agentic RAG as the **Strategist-MVP**
+We will refer to this initial Agentic RAG as the **Strategist-MVP**.

+ This will primarily involve:

+- Using public documents from the client company and its industry as the **RAG knowledge base**.
+- Designing the **agentic workflow prompts** according to the corporate strategy logic provided in the **Corporate Strategy** repository.

+## Getting Started

-The following two repositories serve as preliminary examples.
+The following two repositories provide a rough foundation for developing the **Strategist-MVP** described above.
 You may use either of them as a starting point and follow the corresponding **MVP project** for development.
-However, **we encourage you to create your own version from scratch, exploring alternative approaches and potential improvements as needed**.
+However, **we encourage you to create your own version from scratch, exploring alternative approaches and potential improvements** and use the **MVP projects** only as a guide.

 -- **Strategist-modular** (see [repository](https://github.com/intelligenxe/Strategist-modular/tree/main), [diagram](https://github.com/intelligenxe/Strategist-modular/blob/main/docs/GUIDE_2.md#full-integration-flow) and [MVP project](https://github.com/orgs/intelligenxe/projects/8))
 - Knowledge Base (LlamaIndex)